James-WR/GuessTheScore/README.md

 Compete with friends, family and colleagues to prove you're better at predicting the weekend's exact football scores!

-Create a community and invite your would-be rivals with your community's unique join code.
+Create a community and invite your would-be rivals with a unique join code.
 Select the real-world league you follow (EPL, Bundesliga, La Liga etc) and make your predictions before the deadline.

 Come back on Monday to check out the weekly and overall standings.
 You get a few points for guessing who won, but a load more for getting the score bang on!